aajonusnet/aajonusnet/md/Interviews/One Radio Network Interview 2.md

 P: Very interesting.
 What's your first name and where are you calling from?

-[Peggy]: Me?
+Peggy: Me?

 P: Yes.

-[Peggy]: Peggy from New Mexico.
+Peggy: Peggy from New Mexico.

 P: Speak up, Peggy, go ahead.

-[Peggy]: Hi, I just wondered what he thinks causes osteoporosis.
+Peggy: Hi, I just wondered what he thinks causes osteoporosis.

 P: Osteoporosis.

 A: Processed foods, pasteurized dairy, anything that is cooked will help to cause that problem.
 There are other things that will add to it like eating tremendous amounts of citrus.
 Anything that will rob the body of its calcium supply.

-[Peggy]: Is this a new disease, like in the last 80 years or anything?
+Peggy: Is this a new disease, like in the last 80 years or anything?

 A: No, it was found in tribes all over the world.
 It's found in New Guinea.
 The tribes that just eat cooked meat, that's one of the only five diseases that they have.
 Now, those tribes that eat just the raw meat are eating the proper human diet, which is an animal diet.
 So they only have five diseases, but osteoporosis is one of them.
 Heart disease and arteriosclerosis, they do not have.
 Your vegetarian communities have a lot more osteoporosis.
 People who eat skim milk have a high rate of osteoporosis.
 But the body uses calcium, phosphorus, magnesium, potassium to bind with free radicals in the body.

-[Peggy]: And this can be fixed by eating a raw diet?
+Peggy: And this can be fixed by eating a raw diet?

 A: Yes, if you're eating a cooked food, you have all those free radicals and you lose, and you're cauterizing those minerals so they're only half as effective.
 It's been shown that if you pasteurize dairy, only 50% of that calcium is utilizable.

-[Peggy]: Well, how long does it take to grow the bone back if you actually have broken it?
+Peggy: Well, how long does it take to grow the bone back if you actually have broken it?

 A: On the primal diet, it depends upon how much deterioration you've had.
 I've had people with deterioration that have come to me up to 37% bone loss.
 And it's taken about two and a half to three years to correct that.

-[Peggy]: Okay, thanks.
+Peggy: Okay, thanks.

 A: Which is nothing.
 Your medical profession says it's forever.